 Can You Cancel Dummy Ticket Submission?

-Ever booked a dummy ticket for your visa and then wondered, “What if I need to cancel the dummy ticket submission—will that mess up my application?”
+Ever booked a dummy ticket for visa and then wondered, “What if I need to cancel the dummy ticket submission—will that mess up my application?”
 You’re not alone.
 Travelers face this question more often than you’d think, and the answer isn’t always straightforward.

 By the end, you’ll feel more confident, prepared, and ready to handle any curveball with your visa documents.
+For more on visa guidelines, visit Schengen Visa Info.
+Check our blogs or FAQ for quick answers, with 2025 digital trends included.

 What Happens If You Cancel Dummy Ticket Submission